 Twenty years after the events of the previous film we find that Earth has become a peaceful planet and everyone is sitting around singing, “Kumbaya my Lord, kumbaya.”
-We quickly learn that even though world peace has been achieved mankind has taken the alien tech that crashed and created the ESD (Earth Space Defense), a united global defense program that serves as Earth’s early warning system.
-With a moon based laser cannon, and jet fighters than can operate in space, Earth is ready for the aliens to return.
-In my opinion that is one very optimistic view of what the countries of Earth would do if a bunch of sophisticated alien technology had fallen into their laps.
+We quickly learn that even though world peace has been achieved mankind has taken the alien tech that crashed and created the ESD (Earth Space Defense), a united global defence program that serves as Earth’s early warning system.
+With a moon-based laser cannon, and jet fighters that can operate in space, Earth is ready for the aliens to return.
+In my opinion, that is one very optimistic view of what the countries of Earth would do if a bunch of sophisticated alien technology had fallen into their laps.

-And right there you have a pretty good premise for a second installment in a hoped for franchise; mankind drags itself out of the wreckage of their homes, countries erupt into fights over this alien tech that’s just lying around, heroes on both sides fight for supremacy for their respective countries, and then during the final act the aliens do return.
+And right there you have a pretty good premise for the second installment in a hoped-for franchise; mankind drags itself out of the wreckage of their homes, countries erupt into fights over this alien tech that’s just lying around, and heroes on both sides fight for supremacy for their respective countries, and then during the final act the aliens do return.

 Hell, this sequel even teases us with a movie that we should have gotten ten years ago.
 ESD Director David Levinson (Jeff Goldblum) meets with African warlord Dikembe Umbutu (Deobia Oparei), a man who had been fighting a ground war with the aliens who had survived the failed invasion.
 This guy had apparently spent his entire life taking on the alien threat with a couple of large machetes in hand to tentacle combat, and all I can ask is, “Why aren’t we watching that movie?”

-Note: We get one line explaining Smith’s absence, something about him dying well testing a new fighter based on the alien tech.
-So gone is the charismatically fun Will Smith, off filming Suicide Squad and ducking Emmerich’s calls, and in his place is a character that is so bland, and so poorly acted, that whenever he isn’t on screen you forget he exists.
+Note: We get one line explaining Smith’s absence, something about him dying well testing a new fighter based on alien tech.
+So with the charismatically fun Will Smith off filming Suicide Squad, and ducking Emmerich’s calls, in his place is a character that is so bland and so poorly acted that whenever he isn’t on screen you forget he exists.

 Director Roland Emmerich is under the false impression that bigger is better.
-Independence Day: Resurgence goes for more global wide destruction than we got in the first one, but then it fails to have any characters for us to give a damn about.
+Independence Day: Resurgence goes for more global-wide destruction than we got in the first one, but then it fails to have any characters for us to give a damn about.
 The best CGI in the world cannot create tension and suspense if you don’t have anybody worth worrying about.
-Emmerich doesn’t even go with just making the destruction scenes bigger, he also gives us an alien queen who is danger of being sued by the Cloverfield monster.
-As if somehow a kaiju sized monster in your final act would make up for all the lacklustre action we’ve had to suffer through up till then.
+Emmerich doesn’t even go with just making the destruction scenes bigger, he also gives us an alien queen who is in danger of being sued by the Cloverfield monster.
+As if somehow a kaiju-sized monster in your final act would make up for all the lacklustre action we’ve had to suffer through up till then.

 Final Thoughts and Questions:

-• Randy Quaid was the actual hero who saved the day in the last film, but his son does not appear as a Legacy Hero.
-Did President Trump have him deported prior to this movie?
+• Randy Quaid was the actual hero who saved the day in the last film, but his son does not appear as a Legacy Hero, did he get deported or something?

-• Once again it seems alien aircraft are easily hotwired.
+• Once again it seems that alien spacecraft are easily hotwired.

 • They do eventually break free of the alien’s remote control, but they still have no way of steering them, so they have to do a controlled dive at the alien queen.
 Yet somehow they still manage to pull out of the dive and continue the attack instead of just crashing into her.
 How did they magically regain the ability to maneuver the ships?